ScratchyCode/Linear-Regression/README.md

 # Linear-regression
 Performs the linear fit of a dataset with the least squares method.

+Create a file with following format: x y sigma(y)

+CAUTION: the file's lines must be equal to the number of points!

 # Usage
 To run program under GNU/Linux simply execute bash script with: bash start.sh